goharbor/terraform-provider-harbor/docs/resources/configuration.md

 * `auth_mode` - (Required) Harbor authentication mode.
 Can be `"oidc_auth"`, `"db_auth"` or `"ldap_auth"`.
 (Default: **"db_auth"**)

 * `primary_auth_mode` - (Optional) Default is **"false"**, set to **"true"** if you want to use the OIDC or LDAP mode as the primary auth mode.
+`NOTE: "primary_auth_mode" can only be used with Harbor version v2.8.0 and above`

 * `oidc_name` - (Optional) The name of the oidc provider name.
 (Required - if auth_mode set to **oidc_auth**)